2011

 Famous words from an inspiring speech.
 India celebrates another year of independence, and there’s a lot on my mind.

 Every year on this day, I introspect a little.
 What does this day really mean to me?
 The answer is weird.
 It means a lot — and yet, it somehow means so little.
 I feel patriotic, I feel inspired, I love the tri-colors fluttering everywhere, I’ve attended the flag hoisted ceremonies organized as far out as Philadelphia.
-Yet I come up with an empty feeling when I think about what I have done.
-For my country.
-At all.

 After-shave for geeks…like me.